nystudio107/craft-imageoptimize/README.md

 If you wish to dynamically create Optimized Image Variants in your templates without having to use the Field.

-*N.B.:* If you create the Optimized Image Variants in your templates, the image transforms, placeholder images, and color palette extraction will all be done at pageload time.
+**N.B.:** If you create the Optimized Image Variants in your templates, the image transforms, placeholder images, and color palette extraction will all be done at pageload time.
 This means you'll miss out on the advantages of using the OptimizedImages field, where all of that computation is done when an Asset is saved.

-We discourage the use of Optimized Image Variants from your Craft templates for these reason; we recommend that you use the Field instead.
-However, you can do it if you really want to.

 To create Optimized Image Variants dynamically in your templates, you can do: